Image biomarker standardisation initiative: Intensity-based statistical features UHIW

-The \textit{mean absolute deviation} feature may be influenced by outliers.
-To increase robustness, the set of grey levels can be restricted to those which lie closer to the center of the distribution.
+The \textit{intensity-based mean absolute deviation} feature may be influenced by outliers.
+To increase robustness, the set of intensities can be restricted to those which lie closer to the center of the distribution.
 Let